AliTurkarslan/Anti-Money-Laundering-AML-Transaction-Level-Models/README.md

 ## Overview

 This project focuses on **Money Laundering Detection** using **Graph Neural Networks (GNNs)**.
 The aim is to identify suspicious financial transactions potentially related to money laundering it specifically targets the detection of suspicious transactions at the **layering stage** of money laundering activities.
-It processes transactional data, applies graph-based modeling, and uses advanced **machine learning techniques** to detect illicit patterns in collaboration with Dmitry Pavlyuk, Igor Rodin, and Deloitte, Latvia.
+The project processes transactional data, applies graph-based modeling, and leverages advanced  **machine learning techniques** to identify suspicious patterns.
+This work is conducted in collaboration with Dmitry Pavlyuk (Academic Advisor - Transport and Telecommunication Institute), Igor Rodin(Academic Advisor - Transport and Telecommunication Institute), and Deloitte, Latvia.

 This repository supports multiple GNN architectures (**GCN**, **GAT**, and **GraphNN**) and handles imbalanced datasets with techniques like **SMOTE**, **ADASYN**, and **upsampling**.
 Detailed performance metrics and visualizations are provided to analyze the results.